Step-by-Step Guide to Study Abroad

 Be sure to keep in touch with the faculty members who will be writing your recommendations, as these must be completed by the deadline as well.

 If the foreign institution you are applying to requires additional application materials, be sure to start working on these materials by our office’s deadline (unless the foreign program’s deadline is earlier than ours).

 - Follow the link on your program's page to access their application instructions

-- If you are unsure what your foreign institutions requirements are, ask the Study Abroad Office for assistance.
+- If you are unsure what your foreign institutions requirements are, ask the Study Away Office for assistance.

 - You will need approval from the Study Abroad Office in the application process.
 This will happen once the Study Abroad office has accepted your application